Jonna Lee (singer): ionnalee

 On 24 February 2017, To whom it may concern., alongside Comme des Garçons and Dover Street Market, announced the release of a new single by Lee, "Samaritan", and that it was to be released under the new artistic alias of ionnalee.
 Following the announcement, an Instagram account for the project was launched.
 One week later, it was announced that To whom it may concern. would be releasing the single on 10 March.
 The iamamiwhoami YouTube channel uploaded a teaser for the accompanying music video for "Samaritan".
 The official music video was released on 10 March on the same channel.

 On 2 June 2017, the second single "Not Human" with its accompanying music video followed.
 A third single, "Simmer Down", was released on 6 October 2017.
 A fourth single, "Gone", was released on 24 November 2017, followed by an announcement of ionnalee's third studio album, Everyone Afraid to Be Forgotten.
 The album was released on 16 February 2018 on her label To whom it may concern.
 On the same day, she revealed an album visual feature film directed by Lee herself alongside director of cinematography and head producer John Strandh to accompany the album.

 On 2 February 2018, ionnalee launched a campaign on Kickstarter to fund a world tour for Everyone Afraid to Be Forgotten.
 The pledges included things from universal tickets to the city of choice of the pledger, ionnalee merchandise, props from iamamiwhoami and ionnalee visual projects, to a unique, life-sized, handmade bust, crafted by ionnalee herself.
 The campaign reached 100% funding within five days, gathering the amount of 375,000 SEK.
 Later on, more stretch goals were added, in order to bring the tour to more cities.
 On 15 March 2018, the campaign came to its close, with a total of 750,187 SEK raised.
 The tour started on 9 May 2018, at Heaven, in London, and in the course of 2018, will spread across Europe, North and South America.

 On 3 February 2019, ionnalee announced the release of a new single "Open Sea" set to be released on 8 February 2019.
 On 4 February 2019, it was announced that ionnalee's upcoming second solo album Remember the Future is set to be released on 31 May 2019.

 On 10 February 2020, ionnalee announced a tour, entitled Kronologi, of North America to celebrate the tenth anniversary since the start of the iamamiwhoami project.
-Unfortunately, the plans for the tour were placed on hiatus due to the COVID-19 pandemic.
+However, the plans for the tour were placed on hiatus due to the COVID-19 pandemic.

 On 10 April 2020, ionnalee started releasing unheard tracks from the past ten years under the banner of Kronologi.

 On 2 September 2020, ionnalee performed her third live-streamed concert, titled Konsert, in place of her canceled Kronologi tour.
 The concert was streamed for free on YouTube.
 She performed alongside her longtime collaborator Class Björklund.
 The concert featured guest appearances from TR/ST, Imogen Heap, Zola Jesus and Tungorna.